michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0037.md

 - v: place the organ of a donor into the body of a recipient
 - n: the practice of offering something (usually money) in order to gain an illicit advantage
 ### Family
-graft: engraft, grafted, grafting, grafts, ingraft+;engraft: engrafted, engrafting, engrafts;grafting: graftings;ingraft: ingrafted, ingrafting, ingrafts
+- graft: engraft, grafted, grafting, grafts, ingraft+
+- engraft: engrafted, engrafting, engrafts
+- grafting: graftings
+- ingraft: ingrafted, ingrafting, ingrafts
 ### Examples
 - And there was talk about money — India’s recent devaluing of its currency in an apparent effort to cut graft and tax evasion.
 - However, it also opened the door to widespread graft and further squeezed the food supply.